sidsaw-mz/terraform-google-materialize/README.md

 Remember that each local NVMe SSD in GCP provides 375GB of storage.
 Choose the appropriate `local_ssd_count` to make sure your total disk space is at least twice the amount of RAM in your machine type for optimal Materialize performance.

-### Local SSD Limitations in GCP

-Note that there are some differences between AWS NVMe instance store and GCP local SSDs:

-1. GCP local NVMe SSDs have a fixed size of 375 GB each
-2. Local SSDs must be attached at instance creation time
-3. The number of local SSDs you can attach depends on the machine type
-4. Data on local SSDs is lost when the instance stops or is deleted

 ## Requirements

 | Name | Version |